Simone Weil: Academic studies

 Weil was a precocious student and was proficient in Ancient Greek by age 12, as she and her brother André had taught themselves Ancient Greek and used it to speak to each other when they did not want their parents to understand what they were saying.
 She later learned Sanskrit so that she could read the Bhagavad Gita in the original.

 As a teenager, Weil studied at the Lycée Henri IV under the tutelage of her admired teacher Émile Chartier, more commonly known as "Alain".

 Weil attracted much attention at the Lycée Henri IV with her radical opinions and actions such as organising against the military draft.
 For these reasons she was called the "Red Virgin", and even "The Martian" by her mentor.
 Weil gained a reputation for her strict devotion to ethics, with classmates referring to her as the "categorical imperative in skirts".
 Officials at the school were outraged by her indifference to clothing, her refusal to participate in their traditions, and her ignoring a rule banning women from smoking with male students, for which she was suspended.

 At ENS, Weil briefly met Simone de Beauvoir, and their meeting led to disagreement.
-Weil stated that, "one thing alone mattered in the world today: the revolution that would feed all people on earth", with a young Beauvoir replying that the point of life was to find meaning, not happiness.
-Weil cut her off, stating that, "it's easy to see you've never gone hungry".
+To Weil's statement that "one thing alone mattered in the world today: the revolution that would feed all people on earth", the young Beauvoir replied that the point of life was to find meaning, not happiness.
+Weil cut her off, saying, "it's easy to see you've never gone hungry".

 Weil finished first in the exam for the certificate of "General Philosophy and Logic" with Simone de Beauvoir finishing second, ahead of the 28 other students, all male.
-In 1931 Weil earned her DES (diplôme d'études supérieures, roughly equivalent to an M.A.), with a thesis titled, "Science et perception dans Descartes" ("Science and Perception in Descartes").
+In 1931, Weil earned her DES (diplôme d'études supérieures, roughly equivalent to an M.A.), with a thesis titled, "Science et perception dans Descartes" ("Science and Perception in Descartes") under the supervision of Léon Brunschvicg.
 She received her agrégation that same year.